If you have to dismantle your project and start over, the impact on your trajectory can be devastating. Can you get it right the first time?

 Please write an email inviting someone to do something—download our new guide to X, reach out to us, schedule a demo, etc. Make sure to describe why you wrote what you did and how it requires action from the audience.

 These are good tests that force candidates to really think about their targeted audience and the stage of the funnel they’re in and how to write for them—a true marketing skill.
-They’re interesting, yet broad topics you can have job candidates complete to really challenge them—both in writing and in marketing knowledge.
+They are interesting, yet broad topics you can have job candidates complete to really challenge them—both in writing and in marketing knowledge.

 Now, let’s take a look at project-based writing prompts that are a bit broader.

-I personally prefer to ask candidates to complete a project-based writing prompt after an initial interview.
+I personally prefer to ask candidates to complete a project-based writing exercise after an initial interview.
 This gives us the opportunity to learn more about them and their experience, so instead of short samples, the project-based writing prompts allow us to further determine if they are a good fit.

 For this project-based writing prompt, I ask candidates to complete 3 stages of a writing assignment.
 First, I test their ability to edit and improve their writing.
 Second, I test their ability to write a piece, and third, I test their ability to plan and build a content strategy.